myrrlyn/website-content/uses.md

 ## Computers

 My longest surviving computer is a 2014 MacBook Pro (13”).
 My mom got it for me when I switched majors and it’s been with me ever since.
-I mostly use it as a web browser and a thin terminal connected to a more capable Linux server.
+It’s now a Plex server awaiting final retirement.

 > I’m fortunate and incredibly grateful to Apple’s engineers for creating a
 > mainboard that can survive accidentally connecting 24 volts DC to the USB